 "This grant provides an exciting opportunity to build on the existing relationships with our local high schools," Silvers said.
 "We are looking forward to working with the high schools to share information about new and changing career choices.
 A-B Tech will be offering workshops and events at both the high schools and A-B Tech campus."

 Silvers has administered two other NSF grants that achieved significant results, including increased female enrollment in A-B Tech STEM programs, a STEM scholarship, a Women in Technology group, and numerous STEM events.
-She also has been selected to present results of A-B Tech's NSF grant projects at national conferences.
+She also has been selected to present the results of A-B Tech's NSF grant projects at national conferences.